Hi! I'm Angela!

 This involves a series of conversations offering a focused approach that concentrates on a particular issue you have already identified and are having in the present, using some of the tools described above.

-It does all this, building on talking and/or counselling therapy, through more imaginative means using one or more of the following: kinesthetics (actually doing something), linguistics (reading, writing, listening or speaking), naturalistic items (nature), visually or spatially (visual aids), logically (using patterns, numbers and equations) or artistically (painting, sketching, colouring, poems and stories) in creative ways.
+We can work through straightforward means - talking, or through more imaginative means to make the sessions interesting and enjoyable - kinesthetics (actually doing something), linguistics (reading, writing, listening or speaking), naturalistic items (nature), visually or spatially (visual aids), logically (using patterns, numbers and equations) or artistically (painting, sketching, colouring, poems and stories) in creative ways.
 Integrating tools and techniques from:

 Person-centred Therapy - the client as the expert and resource